 6 ) Came Up With Your Own Passenger Limit

 Now you may wonder what about our kids?
 Yes, when you get to the value round off to the closest integer for example 6.89 will become 7 and 6.23 will become 6.
-Now while calculating number of passengers count each adult male or female as 1 and each child to be 0.5 or half the adult passenger.
+Now while calculating the number of passengers count each adult male or female as 1 and each child to be 0.5 or half the adult passenger.

 7 ) Plan Your Voyage or Trip

 While planning for your boat trip follow the instructions mentioned in owners manual to avoid overloading or capacity plate installed at boat helm.
-While making the final call categorize things based on need and weight and store them accordingly on boat.
-Furthermore rather than sitting together all time try to take different position if possible.
+While making the final call categorize things based on need and weight and store them accordingly on a boat.
+Furthermore rather than sitting together all time try to take a different position if possible.